Your personal information

 This section is really important to hiring managers and it is where you show off your experience.
 Approach this section in a conversational manner.
 Tell them about the exciting projects that you were a part of, the responsibilities you had, and the roles you fulfilled.
 Add the tools and tech you used in that particular role – you'll see they appear as tags at the bottom of the section.
 Companies need to be able to extract what you have been doing and how you can add value.
 Steer clear of making it look like a job spec.

 Education includes any type of formal education like schools and universities, as well as online and short courses, masterclasses and levelling up.
 Companies like to see that too and shows them that you’re committed to improving your skills as a developer and continually grow.

 Focus only on roles you’re interested in pursuing in your next job.
 Hiring managers use these roles to filter for candidates and you don’t want to miss out on any opportunities.
-Aim to pick the top 5 or 6 roles that best represent what you want next and are interested in being hired for, and make sure to leave out any role you don’t want to be approached for.
+Aim to the 5 top roles that best represent what you want next and are interested in being hired for, and make sure to leave out any role you don’t want to be approached for.
 Make sure the years of experience listed are representative of your formal work experience (accurate in years) in each of those roles.

 Your overall experience is the amount of experience you have in professional work and it does not include the experience you gained while you were studying.

 Link online profiles that are the best representation of you professionally.
 Aim for quality and not quantity.
 LinkedIn and GitHub are the most relevant online profiles to include.